Code-Institute-Submissions/hangman-5/README.md

 ---

 ## Credits
-- [Code Grabber](https://www.codegrepper.com/code-examples/python/how+to+clear+the+console+in+python) - Used to help clear screen, attmepted using os.system("cls") however i kept getting an error.
+- [Code Grabber](https://www.codegrepper.com/code-examples/python/how+to+clear+the+console+in+python) - Used to help clear screen, attmepted using os.system("cls") however I kept getting an error.
-- [Youtube](https://www.youtube.com/watch?v=m4nEnsavl6w&t=191s) - Helped structure code and decide how i was going to lay out my code
+- [Youtube](https://www.youtube.com/watch?v=m4nEnsavl6w&t=191s) - Helped structure code and decide how I was going to lay out my code
 - [YouTube](https://www.youtube.com/watch?v=3_CX0aD9Fdg) - Helped with adding the more advanced features such as images, dictionary for my words.

 ### 6.1.
 Media